smoqadam/PyFladesk/README.md

 ## PyFladesk

-Create desktop application by using Flask and QtWebKit
+Create desktop application by using Flask and QtWebEngine.

 ## Idea